pingcap/docs/dev/reference/best-practices/optimistic-transaction.md

 2. At `t3`, `txnB` updates the row (`id = 1`).

 3. At `t4`, `txnA` updates the same row.
-Because conflict detection is only performed before the transactions actually commit, this operation successfully executed.
+Because conflict detection is only performed before the transactions actually commit, this operation is successfully executed.

 4. At `t5`, `txnB` commits successfully.

-5. At `t6`, `txnA` tries to commit but TiDB responds with an error and informs the client to `try again later`.
+5. At `t6`, `txnA` tries to commit but TiDB responds with an error and informs the client to `try again later`, so `txnA` fails to commit.

 ### Automatic retry

 TiDB uses optimistic locking by default whereas MySQL applies pessimistic locking.
-This means that MySQL checks for conflict during the execution of SQL statements, so there are few errors returned in heavy contention scenarios.
+This means that MySQL checks for conflicts during the execution of SQL statements, so there are few errors reported in heavy contention scenarios.
 In the same example above, the conflict is instantly observed when `txnA` updates data at `t4`.

 For the convenience of MySQL users, TiDB provides a retry function that runs inside a transaction.
 If there is a conflict, TiDB retries the write operations automatically.
 You can set `tidb_disable_txn_auto_retry` and `tidb_retry_limit` to enable or disable this default function: